ashrafsaqib/sfcc-sfra-vs-code-snippets/README.md

 I Update this extension twice a month!
 So good things keep coming!

-Suggestions at github repo at https://github.com/ashrafsaqib/sfcc-sfra-vs-code-snippets **Enjoy!**
+Add your Suggestions or Issues at github repo at https://github.com/ashrafsaqib/sfcc-sfra-vs-code-snippets/issues **Enjoy!**